top of page

 MORE TREATMENTS

-Manual therapy is a skilled hands-on treatment technique used by physical therapists to treat musculoskeletal pain and dysfunction from injury/overuse, immobilization, disease, and the aging process.
+Manual Therapy is a skilled hands-on treatment technique used by physical therapists to treat musculoskeletal pain and dysfunction from injury/overuse, immobilization, disease, and the aging process.
 Hands-on techniques can increase range of motion, treat joint structures, reduce pain, relax tissue, reduce inflammation/swelling, and enhance healing.
 There are many different styles of manual therapy used by physical therapists.

 Sports massage helps to alleviate the stress and tension which builds up in the body during and after physically intense activity.
 Massage can quickly and effectively resolve minor aches and pain called "niggles" caused by overexertion and/or overuse from becoming full-blown injuries.
 Sports massage is often focused and systematic, targeting muscles that are used in a specific sport.
 For example, a runner has different needs than a baseball player.
 It uses various techniques to decrease muscle pain and improve recovery, as well as improve overall range of motion and flexibility.
 Some individuals prefer pre-event massage while other prefer post-event work.
 Massage can also help to decrease delayed onset muscle soreness.

-A medical massage can work on a number of medical issues that are chronic in nature such as arthritis, degenerative disc disease, low back pain, tendonitis, or an area recovering from a previous injury.
+Medical massage can work on a number of medical issues that are chronic in nature such as arthritis, degenerative disc disease, low back pain, tendonitis, or an area recovering from a previous injury.
 Acute condtions can also benefit from massage to decrease pain and restore function ina quicker time frame.
 It is important to communicate with your physical therapist your pain location(s) and behaviors as this can help to direct treatment techniques and improve outcomes.
 Often pain can radiate or travel to a different location and your therapist may need to address another site other than where you are feeling the pain.
 Medical massage tends to be deeper in pressure than a relaxation massage and tenderness is common.
 Your therapist may also recommend gentle stretching exercises after your massage to maintain its benefits.

 Instrument assisted soft tissue mobilization (IASTM) is a popular treatment for myofascial restriction, tendonits, scar tissue and muscle tightness.
 IASTM uses specially designed instruments to provide a mobilizing effect to tissue and myofascial adhesions.
 Several IASTM tools and techniques are available such as the Astym or Graston.
 Many techniques require advanced certification.
 Several studies have shown IASTM can improve soft tissue function and ROM in acute or chronic sports injuries while also reducing pain.